ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

     - What is the final lattice constant?
     ??? success "Answer"
-        Using any of the methods from the tip box, the new lattice constant is 6.66 Bohrs, which is 3.52 Å. This is in excellent agreement with the experimental value of 3.57 Å (from Wikipedia).
+        Using any of the methods from the tip box, the new lattice constant is 6.66 Bohrs, which is 3.53 Å. This is in excellent agreement with the experimental value of 3.57 Å (from Wikipedia).

     - How can you check if the lattice parameter is fully relaxed?
     ??? success "Answer"
-          The pressure is 0.2 kbar, which is very small.
+          The pressure is 0.32 kbar, which is very small.

 !!! warning "A word on the final pressure in the output file"
-    The final pressure at the end of the optimisation might appear large.
-This is because at the end of the optimization, an `scf` calculation is automatically performed for the optimized structure.
-In this calculation, Quantum Espresso uses the same plane-wave basis as for the initial starting structure.
-If the structure has changed a lot, you may calculate a different stress when starting from the relaxed structure.
-You will be able to see from the final stress or pressure whether you should rerun your calculation.
-This artificial pressure due to the inadequacy of the plane-wave basis size is called the Pulay stress.
+    The final pressure at the end of the optimisation might appear large occasionally.
+This is because Quantum Espresso uses the basis set for the original input unit cell to calculate the pressure of the relaxed unit cell.
+However, if your cell has changed drastically, the adequate basis set for the relaxed unit cell should be recalculated based on the new lattice constant.
+So you should run a new scf calculation in that case.
+The artificial pressure due to the inadequacy of the plane-wave basis size is called the Pulay stress.
 You can look it up if interested.

 ### Bulk modulus of crystals